Nexus-Experion/Map-Case-Study/README.md

 # WorldMapGame

-This branch would only consist of html and css for the game
+This branch would only consist of html, css and js for the game